Wanff/DisiMiR/README.md

                     --run_type all
 ```

-If your training data is bad, you can use the aggregate cancer model like this:
+If your training data fails to produce a good classifier you can use the aggregate cancer model like this:
 ```
 python3 pathomir.py --output_path path/to/results_dict.pickle + predictions.csv \
                     --input_path path/to/miRNA_data.csv \
                     --HMDD_disease_name "Disease Name 1" "Disease Name 2" \
                     --run_identifier "disease_name" \
                     --use_pretrained_model \
-                    --run_type all
+                    --run_type metrics_and_predictions
 ```

 ### Hypothesis Generation
+Most parameters for hypothesis generation are the same for the normal PathomiR run.
+Hypothesis generation will need access to the miRNA_data for the key_to_miRNA_dict (which maps the key in the graph object to miRNA name) and also the results_dict, which stores the false_positives from the 100 random splits.

+The **email** parameter is the email that will be used to query the PubMED API and the **disease_pubmed_query** will be the query that will be searched on PubMED along with the false positive miRNAs.
 ```
 python3 find_false_pos.py --output_path path/to/false_pos.pickle \
-                         --input_path path/to/inferred_networks \
+                         --input_path path/to/miRNA_data.csv \
                          --path_to_results_dict path/to/results_dict.pickle \
                          --run_identifier "disease_name" \
                          --run_type "false_positives" \